Critical Power Testing: How to dial in your intensity zones

 What is Functional Threshold Power (FTP)?

 At the risk of oversimplifying, FTP is the maximum power you can put out for 60 minutes.
 Most athletes/coaches use it to calculate intensity zones.
-In the traditional five-zone intensity model, FTP falls in the middle of Zone 4, and your other intensity zones are calculated in relation to it.
+In the traditional five-zone intensity model, FTP falls in Zone 4, and your other intensity zones are calculated in relation to it.
 Because riding all-out for an hour is brutal, FTP is commonly calculated via tests in training wherein you ride as hard as you can for a shorter period and then calculate a percentage of that average power output to estimate your FTP.
 The most common protocol is doing a 5-min blast and then riding as hard as you can for 20 minutes, multiplying your average power over the 20-min effort by 95%.
 Ramp tests are another way of estimating your FTP.

 What is Critical Power (CP)?

-Is CP really better than FTP?
+Is critical power really better than FTP?

 How do you calculate CP?